 Finally, do not make the stakeholders at your target account have to hunt for an offer.
 Some salespeople and marketers think sharing an offer in the early stages of a new account-based marketing strategy turns off stakeholders and hurts the relationship.
 The reality is that both sides know from the get-go what it is you are after.
 No stakeholder thinks you are going through such a tremendous effort to create a great customer experience because you like their haircut.
 So, making it known what your team wants from the potential client (their business) and what is in it for them from the beginning gives you a basis for building an honest relationship based on mutual benefit.

 Keep in mind that your offer does not necessarily need to be financial in nature (i.e. a sign-up cost or discount).
 Instead, make your offer service-based.
 Offer a value-add — like a consultation, audit, or demonstration — to their company free-of-charge.
 Doing so demonstrates your commitment to helping the client solve their problems while also allowing them to see your product in action, a key step in closing the deal.

 Of course, every successful ABM best practice starts with the quality of your data.
 Leadspace offers a data management platform that keeps your data in pristine condition so that your marketing team can identify and target the right accounts for your ABM strategy.
-Watch the webinar: Account Based Marketing: 3 Secrets to Great ROI to learn more today!
+Read the Guide: Account Based Marketing: 3 Secrets to Great ROI to learn more today!